-The drive is freewheeling, easy, green and serene as you head toward your next theater rendezvous in Nappanee, home of summer theater in a historic barn.
-Amish “shingle shops” entice you to stop along the way.
+The drive is freewheeling, easy, green and serene as you head toward your next theater rendezvous in Nappanee, home of Amish “shingle shops” that entice you to stop along the way.
 These small stores on proud Amish farmsteads are distinguished by a sign or “shingle” announcing that authentic quilts, woodenwares and baked goods are for sale.
 The community of Goshen is a shopper’s haven that’s a must-stop on your journey.

 The Old Bag Factory, Goshen: Yes, they actually did make bags here!
 But that was back in the 1800s, and this historic brick building eventually was all but a heap of ruins.
 But not today!
 The refurbished masterpiece is filled with one-of-a-kind shops that feature handmade pottery, jewelry and other artistic creations.

-The Trolley, Goshen: If you stopped to shop or just got on the road early, you’ll love the breakfasts and lunches at this cozy restaurant located inside the Old Bag Factory.
-Don’t miss out on the marvelous quiches.
+Nappanee: If you stopped to shop or just got on the road early, you’ll love the baked good and cinnamon rolls at Nappanee’s Bakery and Treat Shoppe located inside the Coppes Commons.

 Goshen Brewing Company, Goshen: A family-friendly brew pub located in an old recycled power house.
 Watch the brewer at work through large windows overlooking the tanks, or enjoy your beer on the outdoor patio.
 Dinner is from a farm-to-table menu, featuring local and organic ingredients.
 Live music is often on tap, along with their beers.